aws-samples/amazon-cognito-example-for-multi-tenant/README.md

 CognitoDomainOutput and UserPoolIdOutput: These are needed for IdP configuration.

-Additional setup is rwequired.
+Additional setup is required.
 For complete instructions please refer to the blog post referenced above.

 ### /ui-react